Core Staff

 Research Fellow

-Lauren Enten is a clinical research associate working for the Fonzo Lab in the Department of Psychiatry at Dell Medical School.
+Lauren Enten is a research coordinator working for the Fonzo Lab in the Department of Psychiatry at Dell Medical School.
 She graduated with University Honors from the University of Texas at Austin in 2021 with a bachelor’s of science and art in biochemistry and minors in business and psychology.
 Prior to joining the Fonzo lab at Dell Medical School, she worked as a research assistant at the Institute for Mental Health Research in the Anxiety and Health Behaviors Lab for 4 years.
-Here, her research focused on using translational research methods to identify targets for intervention, develop and pilot novel therapeutic strategies, and investigate the effectiveness of promising behavioral and integrative treatments.
-Lauren hopes to continue her research pursuits in studies that investigate mental health problems at the intersection of biological and psychological science, working towards her own future goals of becoming a clinical psychologist.
-In her free time, Lauren enjoys working on creative projects, trying new restaurants or recipes, and spending time with her cat.
+Here, her research focused on identifying targets for intervention and investigating the effectiveness of promising behavioral and integrative treatments.
+Lauren is interested in using translational research methods to develop and evaluate current therapeutic strategies and pinpoint characteristic risk markers to better inform future clinical practices.
+In her free time, Lauren enjoys working on creative projects, going to see her favorite musicians, and trying new restaurants or recipes.

 Senior Research Coordinator